SeldonIO/seldon-core/docs-gb/examples/batch-examples-local.md

 before you run through this example.

 {% hint style="info" %}
-By default, the CLI will expect your inference endpoint to be at `0.0.0.0:9000`.
+**Note**: By default, the CLI will expect your inference endpoint to be at `0.0.0.0:9000`.
 If you have customized this, you'll need to [redirect the CLI](../cli/README.md).
 {% endhint %}